-The same praise we gave to the loaded tater tots applies to the Chili Queso Fries.
+However, the Chili-Cheese Fries at Golden Oak Outpost are delicious.
 A hearty dish with good flavor and generous portion of toppings (even if it doesn’t look that way from the photos).
 I enjoyed this on a humid fall day–I can only imagine how much more satisfying the fries will taste on a chilly day in December…assuming this menu is still offered then.

 Continuing into Adventureland, there are the two obvious choices that must make any list of great snacks in Magic Kingdom: Citrus Swirl and Dole Whip.